If you have a regular job, the new labor market can be hard to grasp. Irregular employment is wide-ranging; and unnecessarily hard.

 .

-Irregulars are everywhere
+Nonstandard workers are everywhere

 Someone seeking a job has an array of public services on their side.
-People who need, choose, or get forced into irregular work have almost none.
+People who need, choose, or get forced into nonstandard work have almost none.
 That gap has been filled by commercial labor markets structured around short-term profits or cutting labor costs.

 .